rosskopfs/poly-reductions/README.md

 The theories in this repository are developed with the current development version of [Isabelle](https://isabelle.in.tum.de) and the [AFP](https://www.isa-afp.org/download/).

 For checking and browsing the theories, the following additional sessions are needed:
+- [ML-Typeclasses](https://github.com/kappelmann/ml-typeclasses-isabelle): make it available in the same way as the AFP, i.e., with `isabelle components -u /path/to/ml-typeclasses`.
 - [NREST](https://github.com/hydrogenoxide/NREST): make it available in the same way as the AFP, i.e., with `isabelle components -u /path/to/NREST`.

 You have to tell Isabelle about the multiple sessions the project defines: `isabelle components -u /path/to/this/repository`.